17 Best Female Ukulele Players

 1. Grace VanderWaal

 First, let’s go with a ukulele prodigy, and that is Grace VanderWaal, who was born on January 15, 2004.
-Conquering the 11th season of America’s Got Talent turned her most known.
+Conquering the 11th season of America’s Got Talent made her most known.

-VanderWaal kept on her journey to sing on the ukulele.
-She displays her skills at best in her most popular single, “Moonlight.”
+VanderWaal kept on her journey to sing on the uke.
+She displays her skills at their best in her most popular single, “Moonlight.”

 In a short time, she has won many awards for her albums and solo songs, including America’s Got Talent (2016), Radio Disney Music Awards (2017), Teen Choice Awards (2017), Billboard Women in Music (2017), MTV Europe Music Awards (2018), and 32nd Japan Gold Disc Awards (2018).